CAFAudit/audit-service/README.md

 The **POST /applications** endpoint is used to register audit events used by each application defined in the Audit Event Definition File.
 This initializes the Vertica database with a set of management tables which are created under a schema named AuditManagement.

 The **POST /tenants** endpoint is used to add new tenants.
 One or more applications can be specified when adding a new tenant.
 This will result in application specific storage tables being created under tenant specific schemas in the Vertica database.
-The Vertica schedulers tasked with streaming the data from Apache Kafka into the Vertica database are also configured and launched as part of this operation.
+The Kafka topic representing the feed of audit event messages for the tenant is also associated with the pre-configured Vertica scheduler as part of this operation.

 ## Deployment